On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Introduction

-{\bf Acknowledgement.} This paper is a revised version of a part of the author's doctoral thesis submitted to Kyoto University.
-The author sincerely thanks his advisor \emph{Akio Tamagawa} for helpful comments, and \emph{Benjamin Collas} for carefully reading drafts of the thesis.
-He also sincerely appreciates the referees for their constructive comments, which have greatly contributed to improving the content of this paper.
+{\bf Acknowledgement.} The present paper is based on a part of the author's doctoral thesis submitted to Kyoto University.
+The author sincerely thanks his advisor \emph{Akio Tamagawa} for helpful comments and warm encouragement, and \emph{Benjamin Collas} for carefully reading drafts of the thesis.
+He also sincerely appreciates the anonymous referees for their constructive comments, which have greatly contributed to improving the content of the initial manuscript of the paper.
+The author was supported by JSPS KAKENHI Grant Number JP21J1191 when preparing his thesis, and by JP23KJ1882 throughout the writing of the the present paper.